chisel/steroids-template/README.md

 # NPM Scripts

+  - `npm start`: Builds and runs the server.
+  - `npm test`: Builds and runs the tests.
   - `npm run build`: Build the server into `dist`.
   - `npm run launch`: Runs the last build.
-  - `npm run start`: Builds and runs the server.
   - `npm run docs`: Builds the internal documentation.

 # Launching the Server